Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 23 – Afternoon at Ponta do Xaréu Viewpoint

 Mirante Ponta do Xaréu is located between Coroa Beach and Concha Beach.
-It is a perfect place to enjoy the sunset, and you will likely find musicians there at this time of the day.
+It is a perfect place to enjoy the sunset, and you will likely find musicians there at this time.
 At night you can also stop there to admire the starry sky and the night view.

 24 – Spend the day at Serra Grande